 Get everything in writing and always read the fine print.

-Contracts, customer agreements and fine print protect the business and outline the terms of the agreement with the customer.
+Contracts, customer agreements and fine print protect businesses and outline the terms of the agreement with customers.
+But, a savvy consumer should always ask questions and read the agreements thoroughly.
 While it’s natural to want to avoid reading the legalese, it’s important that customers understand their rights.
-Whenever signing a contract, BBB recommends reading the fine print carefully—even if it means taking it home and sleeping on it.
-Also, don’t just take a sales associates’ word for it; get all verbal promises in writing.
+Whenever signing a contract, BBB recommends reading the fine print carefully—even if it means taking it home to evaluate it further.
+Also, don’t just take sales associates’ word for it; get all verbal promises in writing.
+And, be certain to ask for a sales receipt.

 Protect your identity—and your pocketbook.